Miller0000/customizer-builder/README.md

 ```

 ###Adding arguments to controls
-In an attempt to keep registering controls are simple and readable as possible, arguments to controls are added in the following way:
+In an attempt to keep registering controls as simple and readable as possible, arguments to controls are added in the following way:
 ```php
 $CB->addTextbox("name", "label textbox")->DefaultValue("this is the default value");
 $CB->addImageID("name2", "label image")->Description("This returns an ID, useful for responsive images");